How to start a business in Finland

 Once you've completed the forms and prepared the establishment documents, you'll need to submit them online or by mail.
 Online submission is cheaper, or alternatively you can post or hand deliver them to the Finnish Patent and Registration Office, or a local tax office.

-As part of the application process, your company name is registered, giving you exclusive use of that name in Finland.
-If your company name is unavailable you'll need to select a new one.
+As part of the application process, you’ll register your company name, which will give you exclusive use of that name in Finland.
+If the company name you choose is unavailable, you'll need to select a new one.

 Legal obligations and responsibilities

-As a business owner in Finland, you have certain responsibilities.
+As a business owner in Finland, you have several legal obligations you’ll need to comply with.

-Some trades are covered by permits in Finland, so you should also check if this applies to the area in which your business operates.
-If you need a permit, these can be obtained from the Patent and Registration Office, for a fee of around EUR 120.
+Permits - Some trades are covered by permits in Finland, so you should check if this applies to the area in which your business operates.
+If you need a permit, these can be obtained from the Patent and Registration Office.

-If you have two or more permanent (or six or more temporary employees) during the calendar year, you'll have to register as an employer.
-You may also have to pay pension and unemployment insurance for your staff.
+Employer registration and insurance - If you have two or more permanent (or six or more temporary employees) during the calendar year, you'll have to register as an employer with the Finnish Tax Administration.

 Where can I find help to start my business in Finland?

 Enterprise Finland is a great place to start if you're looking for advice and financing for your startup.
-They host a good range of advice articles and videos for new entrepreneurs.
-You may also be eligible to apply for a startup grant from the Finnish government, or EU grants and funding.
+You may also be eligible to apply for a startup grant from the Finnish government.

 Once you’re in Finland and ready to get going, look for local networking events on sites such as Meetup, Eventful and Eventbrite.
 Here you can meet like minded people and build your customer and business contact book.

-Starting a new business can be tough, but with a little help from your new network and friends, your business in Finland will get off to a flying start.
+Starting a new business can be tough, but with a little help from your new network and friends, your business in Finland should get off to a flying start.

 *Please see terms of use and product availability for your region or visit Wise fees and pricing for the most up to date pricing and fee information.